 There is no seasoning requirement and as long as the borrower can provide the written payment agreement, then the borrower can qualify and is ready to go.

 Importance Of Cairvrs And Government Loans

 The exception to collection accounts and the past due account is with government student loans.
 Any student loan debt that is guaranteed by the federal government cannot be in collections and if they are past due, the past due amount needs to be current.
 It needs to be in good standing for a borrower to qualify for an FHA Loan or any other government loan such as VA Loans and USDA Loans.
 It does not matter how high the borrowers’ credit scores are or if all other payments to other creditors are current.
-The federal government does not want you to have any government backed student loans in arrears and/or in collections in order to qualify for FHA Loans.
-This also holds true on any other government loan programs.
+The federal government does not want you to have any government-backed student loans in arrears and/or in collections in order to qualify for FHA Loans.
+This also holds true for any other government loan programs.